 16.1 Ruchazie HA is committed to open and competitive procurement and our approach to procurement and legal compliance will be reviewed periodically to ensure all current and future requirements under the Procurement Reform (Scotland) Act 2014 are met.

-16.2 Following a comprehensive review of procurement arrangements RHA have made the decision to not only use small local contractors but will procure works via Public Contract Scotland.
-It is the aim that all contracts and any new framework will be in place by April 2021.
+16.2 Following a comprehensive review of procurement arrangements RHA have made the decision to not only use small local contractors but will procure works via Public Contract Scotland and Scotland Excel of which we are members.

 16.3 Reference should be made to RHA procurement Policy.